 Ideas for Celebrating Pride with Purpose

-There still are many ways to celebrate your identity this month, like joining the 3-day digital drag festival to raise funds for local drag performers or learn how to make a cocktail in every color of the rainbow.
+There still are many ways to celebrate your identity this month, like joining the 3-day digital drag festival to raise funds for local drag performers.
 But, even though we should be proud of how far we have come, let us not forget how much work we still have to do.
 We must use this celebration as an opportunity to further the intersectionality of the Black Lives Matter movement and the gay liberation movement.
 We must use this month to stand up for the Black and Brown members within the queer community and work to fulfill the promise of the original Pride (more about protests, riots, and movement building than crafting rainbow cocktails — though there is room for both).
 This is how we can finally begin a new era of equality, one in which every person in our community has the opportunity to thrive.

 Pride Month Action Items